FAMILY FUN SERVICE

 ACTIVITY:

 Help children share ways to serve after singing each verse.
-Then, singing it again and count the blessings that can come by serving this way.
+Then, sing it again and count the blessings that can come by serving this way.

 “Have I done any good in the world today?”